 Watch the video to learn more informative:

-We hope this article has helped you understand what does P.Con mean on a Kenwood amp and how to fix the issue if it is causing problems with your audio equipment.
+We hope this article has helped you understand what P.Con values are on a Kenwood amp and how to fix the issue if it is causing problems with your audio equipment.
 We wish you all the best in your endeavors, and thank you for reading!
 If you have any further questions, please don’t hesitate to leave a comment below or contact us directly.